holleland/OffshoreWindPortfolios/readme.md

 This github repository contains the necessary code for reproducing the modern portfolio analysis performed in the paper *Optimal allocation of 30GW offshore wind power in the Norwegian Economic Zone*.
+You may also find the NORA3-WP dataset for the specific locations presented in the paper (in the data folder).
+Some code may not run due to details not published (e.g. some tables using the wind power suitability scores from Solbrekke and Sorteberg(2023)).

 ### Data